SEC poised to shorten settlement cycle for securities trades

 The current settlement cycle required by SEC rules has not been updated since 1993.

-Thomson Reuters Corp, the parent company of Reuters, previously submitted a comment letter to the SEC in support of the proposal to shorten the settlement cycle to two days.
+(Thomson Reuters Corp (TRI.TO), the parent company of Reuters, previously submitted a comment letter to the SEC in support of the proposal to shorten the settlement cycle to two days).